mitranim/prax/docs/html/partials/index.md

 </div>
 :-->

-Class-style components are also available, see the [React addons](api/react) API.
+Class-style views are also available, see the [React addons](api/react) API.

 ## Compatibility